-Best ways to get to Australia, New Zealand, and the South Pacific using miles from the US
+Best ways to get to Australia, New Zealand and the South Pacific using miles (2024)

-Australia, New Zealand, and the South Pacific are bucket list destinations for many travelers at least in part due to distance and expense.
-It makes sense that many people would look to use airline miles to offset the cost and to perhaps fly more comfortably for the long journey.
-Unfortunately, the popularity of the region means demand is very high and therefore award space can be hard to come by (particularly in premium cabins).
-However, with the wide range of award chart sweet spots that exist, it is far from impossible to snag a deal up front with some time and diligence in searching.
+Australia, New Zealand and the South Pacific are bucket-list destinations for many travelers, in no small part due to the travel time and the cost of getting there.
+Because of that, it makes sense to try and use airline miles to offset the cost and/or fly more comfortably on the long journey.
+Unfortunately, the popularity of the region means demand is very high and award space can be hard to come by – particularly in premium cabins.
+That said, it isn’t impossible either.

 a person in a hat on a boat overlooking a body of water